CorentinTh/express-if/README.md

 ## What is it ?

-This application is a real time messenger-like chat made in Java using a thick client paired with a socket server.
+This application is a real time messenger-like chat made in Java using a thick expressif.client paired with a socket expressif.server.
 This project is from the course **Network Programming** from **INSA Lyon**, it aims to make us practice bare-bones inter-process socket communication in Java.

 ## Credit